a1ive/nwinfo/docs/README.md

    Print audio devices.
  - --gpu
    Print GPU utilization and sensors (e.g. temperature).
-   GPU drivers are required to access these info.
+   GPU drivers are required to access this information.
-   nVidia (NVAPI), AMD (ADL2) and Intel (IGCL) are supported.
+   NVIDIA (NVAPI), AMD (ADL2) and Intel (IGCL) are supported.
  - --device[=`TYPE`]
    Print device tree.
    `TYPE` specifies the type of the devices, e.g. `ACPI`, `SWD`, `PCI` or `USB`.